 With the advent of consumer genetic testing from 23andMe, AncestryDNA, etc, it is now easy to know if you are at a higher risk of getting Alzheimer’s Disease (AD).
 Those with APOE ε3 are at normal risk for Alzheimer’s, and those who carry an APOE ε4 allele (or two) are at an increased risk.

 This is a touchy subject for some people, so please think it through before you check to see your APOE type.
+If you want to know, head to this page to check your raw data for APOE genotype.

 Billions of dollars have been spent in the last couple of decades on trying to find drugs to stop the tangled accumulation of beta-amyloid plaque without much success.
 A new direction of research is looking into the ties between circadian rhythm dysfunction and Alzheimer’s disease.